evelyn-2022/CSNotes/WebDesign/HTML&CSS/Adding_Media.md

 # Adding Media

-[toc]

 ## Adding Images

 To add images to a page, we use the `<img>` inline element.
 The `<img>` element is a selfcontaining, or empty, element.
 You can also use the `title` attribute with the `<img>` element to provide additional information about the image.
 Most browsers will display the content of this attribute in a tootip when the user hovers over the image.

 ==Note:==

 1. Support Image Formats: We most commonly see **jpg images used for photographs** and **png images used for icons or background patterns**.
 When a picture has an area that is filled with exactly the same color, it is known as **flat color**.
 Logos, illustrations, and diagrams often use flat colors.
 (Note that photographs of snow, sky, or grass are not flat colors, they are made up of many subtly different shades of the same color and are not as suited to GIF or PNG format.)
    JPGs, GIFs, and PNGs belong to a type of image format known as **bitmap**.
 They are made up of lots of miniature squares. **Vector images** are commonly created in programs such as Adobe Illustrator by placing points on a grid, and drawing lines between those points.
 A color can then be added to "fill in" the lines that have been created.
-3. You should save the image at <u>the same width and height</u> it will appear on the website.
+2. You should save the image at <u>the same width and height</u> it will appear on the website.
 If the image is smaller than the width or height that you have specified, the image can be distorted and stretched.
 If the image is larger than the width and height if you have specified, the image will take longer to display on the page.
-4. Most computer screens only show web pages at 72 pixels per inch (**72 ppi**).
+3. Most computer screens only show web pages at 72 pixels per inch (**72 ppi**).
 So saving images at a higher resolution results in images that are larger than necessary and take longer to download.
    Images in print materials (such as books and magazines) are made up of tiny circles called <i><u>dots</u></i>.
 These images are usually printed at a resolution of <i><u>300 dots per inch (dpi)</u></i>.

 ==Note:== If the image is purely decorative, using an **empty alt attribute** is a best practice.

 ```
 <img src="visualDecoration.jpeg" alt="">
 ```